Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 Note that $\gamma_1$, $\gamma_2$, and $\gamma_3$ have a structure similar to that of $\tau_1$, $\tau_2$, and $\tau_3$ in \eqref{eqn:PoincaredW} and \eqref{eqn:PoincaredK} and coincide with them up to some constant factors for $m=1$.

 Let us now compare Theorem \ref{thm:GeneralMultivariateBound} with related results in the literature.
-The bounds in the underlying paper \cite{PeccatiZheng} are formulated in terms of the difference operator $D$ and the inverse Ornstein-Uhlenbeck generator $L^{-1}$ and do not, in general, readily lend themselves to off-the-shelf use.
-In contrast, the bounds \eqref{GMB} and\eqref{GMBd2} involving only difference operators are often tractable, as seen in our applications section and also in the companion paper \cite{SchulteYukich2017}.
+The bounds in \cite{PeccatiZheng} are formulated in terms of the difference operator $D$ and the inverse Ornstein-Uhlenbeck generator $L^{-1}$ and do not, in general, readily lend themselves to off-the-shelf use.
+In contrast, bounds such as \eqref{GMB} and \eqref{GMBd2} involving only difference operators are often tractable, as seen in our applications section and also in the companion paper \cite{SchulteYukich2017}.
 Theorem 8.1 of \cite{HLS2016} provides a bound on $d_3(F,N_{\Sigma})$, which relies on the findings of \cite{PeccatiZheng}, though this bound requires knowledge of the entire Wiener-It\^{o} chaos expansion for each of the components of $F$ and consequently may also be less useful than \eqref{GMB}.
-When the components of $F$ belong to a special class of Poisson $U$-statistics, which admit a finite chaos expansion with explicitly known kernels, the paper \cite{LPST} uses the results of \cite{PeccatiZheng} to establish Berry-Esseen bounds for the $d_3$-distance between $F$ and a Gaussian random vector.
+When the components of $F$ belong to a special class of Poisson $U$-statistics, which admit a finite chaos expansion with explicitly known kernels, the paper \cite{LPST} uses the results of \cite{PeccatiZheng} to establish bounds for the $d_3$-distance between $F$ and a Gaussian random vector.
 In \cite{BourguinPeccati}, the findings from \cite{PeccatiZheng} are generalized by comparing a vector of Poisson functionals with a random vector composed of Gaussian and Poisson random variables.

-In \cite{KrokowskiThaele2017} multivariate second order Poincar\'e inequalities for functionals of Rademacher sequences are derived.
+The paper \cite{KrokowskiThaele2017} derives multivariate second order Poincar\'e inequalities for functionals of Rademacher sequences.
 The considered $d_4$-distance is based on test functions such that the $\sup$-norms of the first four partial derivatives are bounded by one.

 To some extent \eqref{GMB} and \eqref{GMBd2} can be seen as multivariate counterparts of \eqref{eqn:PoincaredW}.
 Indeed, as is the case with $d_W$, the distances $d_2$ and $d_3$ are based on continuous test functions, although the exact definitions involving $C^2$- and $C^3$-functions are distinct from the multivariate Wasserstein distance obtained by using test functions $h: \R^m\to\R$ having Lipschitz constants at most one.